Become an Election Judge

 You can give this memo (PDF) to your employer, explaining your right to receive time off to serve as an election judge.

 Carver County provides training for all election judges prior to the Primary Election.
+The training dates for 2018 are Thursday, July 26, or Monday, July 30.
+Both day and evening sessions will be provided.
 Training is mandatory and lasts approximately two hours.

 - Primary Election: 6:00 am to approximately 9:00 pm*;

 - General Election: 6:00 am to approximately 10:00* pm or later (Student Judges cannot work later than 10:00 pm).

 State law requires that party balance be maintained among judges in the precinct as there are specific tasks in the precinct that require representation from different political parties, i.e. curbside voting, emptying the ballot box, initialing ballots, etc. For this reason, you will be required to disclose your party affiliation to the Election Official.
 This information will only shared with the head judge in the precinct you will be working in.
 You do have the option of serving as a non-partisan judge; however, you would be unable to complete some tasks in the precinct.
 PLEASE NOTE: In 2018, the Republican Party and the Democratic Party are considered the only two major political parties.
 The Independence Party is no longer considered a major political party.

 If you are selected to serve, an assignment letter will be mailed out before each election.